Nutrition

 Many people think the most important quality of vitamin C is that it can potentially help you fight off a cold or infection.

 But this vitamin does a lot more than that.
-Vitamin C has now been shown to be vitally important for the brain and for the strength and function of your memory.
+Vitamin C has now been shown to be vitally important for the brain and the strength and function of your memory.

 And right now, researchers are investigating the many ways it keeps your brain cells, or neurons, functioning correctly.
 Plus, studies also indicate that vitamin C even plays a role in helping your brain’s stem cells grow new neurons.
 Without this vitamin, brain function falters and so does your memory.